0xbitcoin/tokenpool/README.md

 **there are tons of active transaction payouts with the same ethblock !!?
+*** many of them dont have a txhash but the payment did succeed !!  without a txhash it will never be found to be mined

 *** The balance_transfers can get the wrong TXID in them!! need to store a record for EACH one or wait longer or implement mikers batching